What is Australia known for?

 There are over 250 marsupial species which mostly only exist in Australia, New Zealand, and surrounding islands.

 To safely see some of these Australian Animals, visit the Australian Zoo and Wildlife Park, which houses 55 different indigenous species, kangaroos and wallabies.

 Kangaroos roam the grassy bush beaches along the Australian coast or jump into the red sand of the iconic Australian outback plains.

 Australia’s birdlife is abundant and endearing, to say the least in bushes and cities.

-Australia is also home to the world’s only egg-laying mammals, the amazing echidna, and the strange duck-billed or platypus.
+Other notable things in Australia are the world’s only egg-laying mammals, the amazing echidna, and the strange duck-billed or platypus.

 Bats and dingoes are the only placental mammals that can reach Australia alone.
 Australia is a mega diversified country and is home to a large number of plant and animal species.

 The thought has been that over the period of European colonisation around 20 mammals, 20 birds, and 70 species of flowering plants are thought to have gone extinct.